nklymok/c_pathfinder/README.md

 # Pathfinder

-Find the shortest path between every point pair there is.
+Find all the shortest paths between every point pair there is.

-Provide the list bridges between pairs of cities and the length of the bridge, and get all of the best possible routes.
+Provide the list of bridges between cities and the length of the bridge, and get the best possible routes, all of them.

-This is one of the examples how Floyd-Warshall algorithm might be implemented.
+This is one of the examples how the Floyd-Warshall algorithm is used.

 ### Input Example
 First line should contain the number of islands.